Wish Upon: Production

 The film is loosely based on W. W. Jacobs' short story The Monkey's Paw.
 The film's screenplay was voted to the 2015 Black List.
 Catherine Hardwicke was originally planned to direct the film, but she later was removed from the project.
 Afterward, producer Sherryl Clark sent a draft of the script to John R. Leonetti; he explained that while he did enjoy the script, "I didn't completely jump on at first because I had other things going on."
-However, another draft sent by Clark four months later caught his eyeballs, and he took on directing duties from there.
+However, another draft sent by Clark four months later caught his eye, and he took on directing duties from there.
 While most of the contents of the original drafts were seen in the final cut, there were alterations.
 A sequence where Carl almost gets hit by a truck, which referenced Billy Hitchcock's death in Final Destination (2000), was removed as the filmmakers ultimately didn't want to make a Final Destination-esque product.
 During filming, the scene of Jonathan in his car with a flat tire was pulled "right out of our ass" to serve as a diversion to Meredith's elevator death.

 On July 27, 2016, it was announced that Wish Upon would be directed by John R. Leonetti.
 The film is produced by Sherryl Clark from her production company, Busted Shark Productions, and written by Barbara Marshall.
 In August 2016, Joey King was cast in the film's lead role, and on November 9, 2016, Ki Hong Lee was announced to have also joined.
 King was Leonetti's first choice for Clare Shannon, as the two previously worked together on The Conjuring (2013); and the director wanted to feature Shannon Purser in the film after seeing her in Stranger Things.
 The film began production in November 2016 in Toronto.
 Shot on an Arri Alexa at 3.4K resolution, Wish Upon was directed by Leonetti to look natural, departing from the stylized visual aesthetics of other horror films.